Kajune/KODOKU/README.md

 # KODOKU
-## Multi-agent Self-Play Reinforcement Learning Library
+## Multi-agent Reinforcement Learning Library
-KODOKU is a wrapper library of rllib (https://github.com/ray-project/ray) to make it easier to implement complicated multi-agent training scheme.
+KODOKU is a framework-style wrapper library of rllib (https://github.com/ray-project/ray) to make it easier to implement complicated multi-agent training scheme.

 ## Simple Multi-agent Training
 Multi-agent trainining is included in ```KODOKUTrainer```.